emccandlesssmu/Beer_Brewery_Assessment/Beer_Brewery_Assessment.md

 ## Introduction/Background

 Beers, Inc. has contracted with JKEM Market Research to assess the U.S. landscape of breweries and craft beer content.
 Specifically, Beers, Inc. has asked JKEM to provide the answers to a few specific questions.

 - How many breweries are present in each state?
+- Analyze median alcohol content and bitterness by state
 - Which state has the maximum alcoholic beer?
 - Which state has the most bitter beer?
+- Is there a relationship between alcohol content and bitterness?

 In addition to providing these answers, JKEM will also provide bar charts, summary statistics, and scatterplots to show further insights.

 ## Sources

 JKEM Market Research used data from Tibbett's Beer Lovers' Association to conduct this analysis.
 Data files used in this analysis:

 - Beers.csv
 - Breweries.csv

 ## Additional Information